All Episodes

 They have gotten wealthier and wealthier and wealthier, but it's not because of any genius.

-It's not because of brilliant investing, it's not because they've got smart people that know which stocks to pick and which stocks to avoid.
+It's not because they've got smart people that know which stocks to pick and which stocks to avoid.

 It's that the stock market has been flooded with dollars that have been printed under the term of quantitative easing.

-It's I think the numbers $3.5 trillion now has been thrown into the stock market since quantitative easing began.
+It's, I think, the numbers $3.5 trillion now has been thrown into the stock market since quantitative easing began.

-Well, I look at stands to reason.
+Well, it stands to reason.

 Whoever's in the stock market, and that's the wealthy are there, the 1%, they're all there to one degree or another.